 - injections into joints or tendons to reduce inflammation

-Rheumatologists also can talk with you about:
+Rheumatologists can also talk with you about:

 - coping mechanisms for living with conditions like RA

-- ways to prevent disability or regain function
+- preventing disability or regaining function

-- how to improve your quality of life
+- improving your quality of life

 - experience pain in multiple joints